hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration_profiles.html.markdown

 * `location` - (Required) The Azure Region where the automanage ConfigurationProfile should exist.
 Changing this forces a new automanage ConfigurationProfile to be created.

+* `configuration` - (Required) configuration dictionary of the configuration profile.

 ---

-* `configuration` - (Optional) configuration dictionary of the configuration profile.

 * `tags` - (Optional) A mapping of tags which should be assigned to the automanage ConfigurationProfile.